luosx18/biomedical-sentence-aligner/README.md

 # biomedical_sentence_aligner

-codes for paper Sentence Alignment with Parallel Documents Facilitates Biomedical Machine Translation.
+codes for the paper Sentence Alignment with Parallel Documents Facilitates Biomedical Machine Translation.

 The pseudo_documents.py generates and conmbines all pseudo_docoments into one txt for w2v training with the original document pairs.